AhlemBrinsi/Customer-Sentiment-Analysis-Using-Machine-Learning-Models/README.md

-# Customer Sentiment Analysis Using Machine Learning Models
+# Customer Sentiment Analysis on Social Media Posts using Machine Learning Models

 A machine learning project to classify customer opinions from social media posts (tweets) into positive, negative, or neutral sentiments.
 The project demonstrates a full data analysis and modeling pipeline with multiple machine learning algorithms.